 The first race for the pair will be the Momentum Health Attakwas Extreme MTB Challenge, taking place over 121km from Oudtshoorn to Groot Brak in the Western Cape.
 The race is widely regarded as South Africa’s toughest one-day mountain bike race, and “The Hell of the South.”

 Having raced “The Hell of the North” (also known as Paris-Roubaix), Venter had this to say “Paris Roubaix is the toughest one-day race in the world and a race that I will never forget.
-Riders consistently fighting for position at the start of each cobble section, and then hoping to avoid crashes in front of you through the dust.
+Riders consistently fighting for position at the start of each cobble section and then hoping to avoid crashes in front of you through the dust.
 The race is very hard on your body and your equipment, and it’s a race of survival for many of us.”

 “From the Attakwas war stories I’ve heard over the years, there are many similarities to Paris Roubaix.
-Good position in the important sections, reliable equipment and having enough left at the finish will be the determining factors on Saturday” added Venter.
+Good position in the important sections, reliable equipment and have enough left at the finish will be the determining factors on Saturday” added Venter.

 Janse van Rensburg added “Having raced Attakwas and the Absa Cape Epic before, I know how hard mountain biking is on the body.
 My pre-season training has all been on the mountain bike, and in search of the roughest trails I can find.”